hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 - TSS bootstrap for New Networks
 - TSS bootstrap for Existing Networks
-  - multiple software upgrades to check transfer of the ledger id.
+  - Multiple software upgrades to check transfer of the ledger id.
 - Network State Transplant

 ### Performance Tests